-At Bumbles Day Care we believe that children, as individuals, learn through play that is well-planned and pleasurable.
+At Bumbles, we believe that children, as individuals, learn through play that is well-explored, child-led and fun.
 Play is a vital part of childhood and is necessary for every child’s healthy development.
-Play supports children to move through each stage of their development naturally, allowing them to make friends, come to terms with difficulties, follow their instincts, think and learn from others
+Play supports children to move through each stage of their development naturally allowing them to make friends, come to terms with difficulties, follow their instincts, think for themselves and learn from others.

 This policy has been formed following the guidelines and principles in the:

 - Children’s wellbeing is promoted and their care, developmental and play needs are met.
-A broad range of play and other activities is provided to develop children’s physical, social, emotional & intellectual abilities.
+A broad range of play and other activities are facilitated to develop children’s physical, social, emotional & intellectual abilities.

 - Observations of what children do and say, are used to meet their individual needs, promote their wellbeing and guide the work with them.

 - The Playwork Principles – these are explored and followed in our wrap around settings.
 We believe that children at this stage learn by leading and planning their own play.
 As playworkers, we support and facilitate play, we do not seek to direct it.

 - Playboard Website and the Forest School Association – we are exploring the Forest School Approach over the coming months.

 In the nursery we follow the Early Years Organisation guidance on the nature of an appropriate curriculum for pre-school children and the PPA Guide to the Curriculum, 1991 which states that “The essential basis for all future learning is established through children’s early play and learning and through the attitudes to learning which are acquired during the pre-school years.”
 Most importantly therefore, during their time at Bumbles, we hope that children will be learning that learning is fun.

 In planning the curriculum, staff will provide children with experiences and support which will help them to explore the key areas of development.
 These are:

 - We explore social skills, learn to get along with others and make friends.